 Figure 4.
-Measuring Average First Response Time
+Measuring average first response time

-From the time a customer makes an inquiry, submits a support request, or submits a help ticket, on average, how much time goes by before they receive a response from a customer service representative (i.e., average first response time)?
-(Mean among organizations with <100 employees)
+From the time a customer makes an enquiry, submits a support request or submits a help ticket, on average, how much time elapses before they receive a response from a customer service representative (i.e. average first response time)?

+(Mean among organisations with <100 employees)

-In addition to measuring first response times, we measured average total resolution time-the amount of time that goes by from initial inquiry to successful resolution (this quantitative measure of customer-centric agility is even more important than the first quantitative measure).
-Once again, Champions outstrip the competition: They were 2.5x likelier to say their average total resolution time is less than 1 hour (45% versus 18%) and the mean total resolution time of this group is 44% faster than that of Starters (see Figure 5).
+In addition to measuring first response times, we measured average total resolution time - the amount of time that elapses from initial enquiry to successful resolution (this quantitative measure of customer-centric agility is even more important than the first quantitative measure).
+Once again, champions outstrip the competition: They were 2.5x likelier to say that their average total resolution time is less than 1 hour (45% versus 18%), and the mean total resolution time of this group is 44% faster than that of starters (see Figure 5).

-Clearly, Champions have good reason to award themselves high marks on agility.
-Based on the fact that 82% of all SMB organizations surveyed feel agility is critical or important to their organization, Starters have a clear mandate to improve.
+Clearly, champions have good reason to award themselves high marks for agility.
+Based on the fact that 82% of all SMB organisations surveyed feel that agility is critical or important to their organisation, starters have a clear mandate to improve.

 Figure 5.
-Measuring Average Total Resolution Time
+Measuring average total resolution time